Namita Thapar Reacts To Trolls Criticising 'Shark Tank India' Judges | Glamsham

-Mumbai, Jan 4 (IANS) Shark Namita Thapar has responded to those criticising the sharks on ‘Shark Tank India’ for rejecting a makeup brand, Recode as it poses competition for co-judge Vineeta Singh’s makeup brand, Sugar Cosmetics.
+Shark Namita Thapar has responded to those criticising the sharks on ‘Shark Tank India’ for rejecting a makeup brand, recode as it poses competition for co-judge Vineeta Singh’s makeup brand, Sugar Cosmetics.

 The fans have called the judges biased and commented that they are showing ‘friendship goals’ rather than judging talents.